It’s time to “kill ” the roosters . . .

 - A modern gray/blue credenza replaced the tall hutch.
 This broke up that boring old “set.”
 Your home should feel like it evolved over time.
 Gone are the days of “sets.”
-No more coffee and end tables matching either!

 - The mirror and lanterns that adorn the wall are stunning and reflect the light from the stylish new fixture.
 So chic!